Creating Unique Greeting Cards for Fun

 Step 18: The only equipment we need this time is a piece of cardstock with an opening cut in it to the correct proportions of what we plan in our finished card

-Step 19: Repeatedly move the frame around on your artwork, revealing different viewpoints that will undoubtedly surprise you with their complexity and beauty.
+Step 19: Repeatedly move the frame around on your artwork, revealing different viewpoints that may surprise you with their complexity and vitality!

 Step 19 continues...